 The story of the tenants is told through the eyes of a 12-year-old boy, Daniel Tighe, who recounts the harrowing story of how his family was evicted from their home by the local landlord, Major Denis Mahon.

-They, and neighboring families, were forced to leave with very few possessions and the hope of a better life.
+They, and neighboring families, were forced to leave with very few possessions in the hopes of having a better life abroad.

-The Roscommon portion of the walk takes about 2 hours.
+The Roscommon portion of the walk takes about 2 hours to complete.

 The full walk takes about a week along a path that runs parallel to the Royal Canal in Counties Longford, Westmeath, Meath, and Kildare and finally into Dublin’s Custom Quay.